ALIILAPRO/spotify-account-creator/README.md

 --------------------------------------------------------------------

 ### [!]
 About spotify
-WWith Spotify, it’s easy to find the right music or podcast for every moment – on your phone, your computer, your tablet and more.
+With Spotify, it’s easy to find the right music or podcast for every moment – on your phone, your computer, your tablet and more.
 [Read more](https://www.spotify.com/us/about-us/contact/)

 ### [!]
 About Script spotify-account-creator (spotify-reg.py)